rytc/rytcio/README.md

 # rytcio
-Files for my portfolio site for use with gssg, my homebrewed static site generator written in Go
+Source files for my portfolio site that uses [gssg](https://github.com/rytc/gssg) to build a static site.